willsjacobsen/SplitExcel/README.md

 3. Select Insert and then Module

-4. Past in the VBA script
+4. Paste in the VBA script into the Module

 5. Press F5 to run